colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-9.md

 +++
 title = "Making Four-In-A-Row - Part 9: Play Again"
-date = 2023-07-09T12:00:00Z
+date = 2023-07-09T13:12:00Z
 description = 'The Finale.
 Add a "Play Again" button your Four-In-A-Row game!'
 +++

 ## Intro

 In the [previous blog post](@/blog/making-four-in-a-row-part-8.md), you added the status area to the game.
-Players and spectators could now clearly understand what's happening at any time during gameplay.
+Players and spectators now clearly understand what's happening at any time during gameplay.

 In this post, you'll add the ability to restart the game without having to refresh your browser.